Remortgage With A DMP Debt Management Plan – Best Rates 2024

 What You Need To Know About LTV

 LTV stands for Loan-to-Value.
 It’s expressed as a percentage.
-You’ll likely have encountered this when you first took out your mortgage as there are few lenders that will provide 100% LTV, meaning they’ll finance the entire value of your property.
+You’ll likely have encountered this when you first took out your mortgage as few lenders will provide 100% LTV, meaning they’ll finance the entire value of your property.
 The majority won’t.

 The majority of mortgages are 95% LTV.
 When you have adverse credit, that LTV is reduced to offset some of the risks to lenders.
 Instead of 95% LTV, you’ll find you can’t access that level of finance when you have a poor credit history and it’ll be closer to 50% to 75% LTV on re-mortgage deals.

-In practice, that means you need to own a good percentage of your home.
+In practice, you need to own a good percentage of your home.
 Your ownership of your home is what your house valuation is minus the outstanding mortgage amount.

-If on the other hand, you were working with a lender offering a 60% LTV, using the same £250,000 valuation for your property, then you’d be able to get £150,000 for a DMP re-mortgage.
+On the other hand, if you were working with a lender offering a 60% LTV, using the same £250,000 valuation for your property, then you’d be able to get £150,000 for a DMP re-mortgage.

 The excess of what you owe and what you release as equity is money you can use to pay down or settle your DMP if you have enough equity in your home to cover that.